MIT-LCP/physionet-build/deploy/README.md

 http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html

-Copy the nginx configuration file for the site, symlink it from the available sites directory, and remove the default symlink.
+Copy the nginx configuration file for the site to the `sites-available` directory, symlink it to `sites-enabled`, and remove the default symlink.
 Make sure to update this file whenever it is updated in this project.

 ```
 sudo cp /physionet/physionet-build/deploy/physionet_nginx.conf /etc/nginx/sites-available/